West Yorkshire Prepared is the Local Resilience Forum for West Yorkshire.

 The Partnership is made up of multiple organisations split into two categories:

-Category 1 organisations, who are at the core of the response to most emergencies:
+Category 1 organisations – at the core of the response to most emergencies:

-And Category 2 organisations, who are co-operating bodies and, in the event of a major emergency, would support Category 1 organisations where required:
+Category 2 organisations – co-operating bodies who, in the event of a major emergency, would support Category 1 organisations as required:

-About Local Resilience Forums: A Local Resilience Forum (LRF) is a multi-agency forum formed in a police area of the United Kingdom by key emergency responders and specific supporting agencies.
-Established under the Civil Contingencies Act 2004 (CCA), which came into effect in order to ensure the UK is better prepared to cope with potential risks, LRFs require organisations across specific areas to work together to prepare, respond and recover from different emergencies.
+A Local Resilience Forum (LRF) is a multi-agency forum which covers the police areas of the UK, involving key emergency responders and specific supporting agencies.
+Established under the Civil Contingencies Act (CCA) 2004, which came into effect to ensure the UK is better prepared to cope with potential risks, LRFs require organisations within their region to work together to prepare, respond and recover from different emergencies.

 - Co-operate with other local responders